Updated: Tuesday, December 10, 2024

 What are the principles underlying this Statement?

 As underscored in the USRR, we have all made the choice to join this academic community whose mission is dedicated to learning, teaching, research, and scholarship.
-The USRR explicitly aligns the right to protest and dissent alongside the concept of community and our responsibilities to one another.
+The USRR explicitly aligns the right to protest and dissent alongside our responsibilities to one another as a community.
 Accordingly, in the January 19 Statement, reasonable time, place, and manner restrictions on protests and demonstrations were implemented in order to appropriately strike this balance.

 The University Librarian has shared her views on why even silent protests change the nature of a reading room in her October 24 essay.